0x007E/oled/_posts/2025-09-04-TTY-Parameters.md

 introduction: "Descriptions of parameters that can be adapted in the tty header"
 ---

-The TTY is a console (terminal) that renders lines of text using a font and can output text in different modes.
+The TTY is a console (terminal) that renders lines of text using a font and outputs text in different modes.

 ## Width/Height of the TTY